Start learning 50% faster. Sign in now

 Case 3:- The girl who likes K faces the girl who likes E. T who likes H faces the immediate neighbour of the girl who likes G. R who does not like G does not face T. This is the final arrangement.

-______ is the biggest village of Haryana?
+What is the weight of Q?